taiki-e/cargo-hack/README.md

   Skip passing `--features` to `cargo` if that feature does not exist.

-  *This feature was formerly called `--ignore-non-exist-features`, but has been renamed.*

 * **`--clean-per-run`**

   Remove artifacts for that package before running the command.